wChenonly/startup-ts/README.md

 # use

-Globally replace `startup-ts` for your project name
+globally replace `startup-ts` for your project name

 ## License